 The bibliography concentrates on English stylistics, including all relevant literature from 1500 to the present.
 A section on history gives the major rhetorics, grammars, and treatises on style and language from the classical Greek period through the nineteenth century.
 The entries are designed to be of maximum descriptive use.
 Extensive annotations indicate the content of each article and the assumptions and attitudes brought to the article by its author.
 Methodology is described where relevant and reviews of books are given.

 This work answers a great need for a detailed bibliography of studies in English and general stylistics.
 It is scholarly and comprehensive, a reference of lasting value to linguists and to students and teachers of English literature.
-It will be of special interest to those concerned with historical linguistics, the history of linguistics, and the application of linguistic techniquest to the study of literature.
+It will be of especial interest to those concerned with historical linguistics, the history of linguistics, and the application of linguistic techniques to the study of literature.
 Specialists in style, metrics, translation, stylostatistics, and literary theory will find it an invaluable research tool.